 Part art installation, part functional lighting.
 One of Belgian light artist Gert's pared back, soft simple light fittings.
 They cast velvety glows and warm the harshest furniture.

-Homes & Gardens (Jan 2012 issue) about her light-drenched, white sanctuary.
+PS: I interviewed his sister for Homes & Gardens (Jan 2012 issue) about her light-drenched, white sanctuary.
 Will post what she said when it's out...

 Monochrome and scarlet.
 (More Lacroix)